EthanLowenthal/userlogin/readme.md

 ```sh
 pip install -r reqirements.txt
 ```
-*That is th right code, but it only works when I manually type it in*
+*That is the right code, but it only works when I manually type it in*

 ##Running